prebid/Prebid.js/modules/ixBidAdapter.md

 position.

 **Video (Outstream):**

-Note that currently, outstream video rendering must be configured by the publisher.
-In the adUnit, a `renderer` object must be defined, which includes a `url` pointing to the video rendering script, and a `render` function for creating the video player.
-See http://prebid.org/dev-docs/show-outstream-video-ads.html for more information.
+Note that Index provides a renderer, but this can be overridden.
+See http://prebid.org/dev-docs/show-outstream-video-ads.html for more info.
 ```javascript
 var adUnits = [{
     code: 'video-div-a',